BookWyrm: A social network for people who enjoy reading

 Who can set up a BookWyrm server?

-Under the terms of the BookWyrm project software, anyone (except corporations) is allowed to start their own BookWyrm server.
+Under the terms of the BookWyrm project software, anyone (except a corporation) is allowed to start their own BookWyrm server.
 The software is totally free of charge, but servers need to cover their own hosting costs.
-Setting up a BookWyrm server does require some tech skills.
+Setting up a BookWyrm server does require some tech skills, you can find technical details on BookWyrm’s Github page ⧉.

 Alternatively, if you are a top tier patron, you can also use a special managed BookWyrm hosting service ⧉ where BookWyrm’s lead developer personally maintains your BookWyrm server so that you don’t have to do any technical stuff.